wireless-intelligence-lab/DeepVerse6G-matlab/docs/pages/dataset/commands.rst

 Lidar
 =====

-The lidar point cloud data (PCD) is activated with :attr:dv.lidar.
+The lidar point cloud data (PCD) is activated with :attr:`dv.lidar`.
 If this parameter is ``0``, the lidar fields will not be available.

 .. attribute:: dataset{s}.bsi.lidar